Siege of Jadotville: Operation Morthor

+Before the siege

-On Wednesday 13 September 1961, United Nations forces in Katanga launched a military offensive, that was code-named Operation Morthor, against mercenary military units serving the State of Katanga, which had seceded from Congo-Léopoldville in July 1960.
-According to its mandate, the United Nations Operation in the Congo (ONUC) forces were to remain impartial in the conflict.
-But the Katangese political leadership believed the UN had broken its mandate and its forces were siding with their opponent, the Congolese central government.
-Soon after the start of Morthor, the Katangese led a counterattack on an isolated unit of Irish UN soldiers based in the mining town of Jadotville, approximately 100 kilometers from the main UN base in Elisabethville.
-The Irish unit, consisting of 155 men, designated "A" Company, commanded by Commandant Pat Quinlan, were ordered to the mining town some weeks earlier to assist in the protection of its citizens; this was a result of the Belgian foreign minister calling the UN secretary-general to report that Belgian settlers and the local population feared for their safety.
+Soon after the start of Operation Morthor, the Katangese led a counterattack on an isolated unit of Irish UN soldiers based in the mining town of Jadotville, approximately 100 kilometers from the main UN base in Elisabethville.
+The Irish unit, consisting of 155 men, designated "A" Company, commanded by Commandant Pat Quinlan, were ordered to the mining town some weeks earlier to assist in the protection of its citizens; this was a result of the Belgian foreign minister calling Hammarskjöld to report that Belgian settlers and the local population feared for their safety.

+On 5 September the Katangan forces began constructing roadblocks on the roads available to Company A, which prompted Quinlan to order his men to build further trench fortifications.
+On 9 September, Quinlan’s request that the company be removed from Jadotville or provided with more personnel due to the hostile situation was transmitted to the UN headquarters at Elizabethville by Captain Liam Donnelly, with a second request two days later.
+However, neither of Quinlan’s requests were granted prior to the launching of Operation Morthor on the 13 September 1961.

-Due to anti-UN and pro-Katangese elements, the troops were not universally welcomed.
-Two previous companies of ONUC peacekeepers — one Swedish and one Irish — had been withdrawn from Jadotville in the days prior to "A" Company's arrival.
+Due to anti-UN and pro-Katangese sentiments in the region, the troops were not universally welcomed.
+Two companies of ONUC peacekeepers — one Swedish and one Irish — had been withdrawn from Jadotville in the days prior to "A" Company's arrival.
 While it is not clear why the Katangese wanted to isolate the Irish UN troops, some commentators have suggested that the goal may have been to take the Irish as prisoners for leverage in negotiations with the UN.